Aragonese

 - Education And Learning Styles

-- Education in Aragon follows the Spanish national curriculum, with an emphasis on bilingual education in Spanish and Aragonese in some areas.
-Critical thinking and collaborative learning are encouraged.
+- Education in Aragon follows the Spanish national curriculum, with bilingual programs in Spanish and Aragonese.

 - Learning Styles